 What is caramelized onion tomato jam?
-This version is meant to be used as a main or side dish condiment, chunkier than ketchup, with a sweet and tangy chutney-style flavor from the cinnamon, clove, and curry.
-Some people add bacon to their tomato jam but this is definitely a healthier option.
-As a matter of fact, this is an update to my original recipe from 2012 to be even healthier, using natural raw honey instead of brown sugar and olive oil instead of butter.
+This version is meant to be used as a main or side dish condiment, chunkier than ketchup but not as sweet as barbeque sauce, with a sweet and tangy chutney-style flavor from the spices.
+Some people add bacon to their tomato jam recipe, but this is just as delicious and definitely a healthier option.

 Caramelized Onion Tomato Jam